-There can be no assurance that we will not be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes in 2019 or in any subsequent year.
-There may be negative tax consequences for U.S. taxpayers that are holders of our ordinary shares or our ADSs.
+There can be no assurance that we will not be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes in 2020 or in any subsequent year.
+If we are a PFIC, there may be negative tax consequences for U.S. taxpayers that are holders of our ordinary shares, ADSs, Warrants, or Pre-funded Warrants.